 2. Should I be taking Vitamin D when I have Hashimoto’s Disease?

 Vitamin D deficiency is common in Hashimoto’s and many other forms of autoimmune diseases.
 Vitamin D is critical for the support of the immune system, specifically regulatory T cells.
-A simple blood test can help determine whether or not you are deficient in Vitamin D. It is important to have this tested and the proper supplementation dosage be administered.
+A simple blood test can help determine whether or not you are deficient in Vitamin D. It is important to have this tested and the proper supplementation dosage be.

-3. Should I get tested for gluten sensitivity?
+3. Should I get tested for Gluten sensitivity?

 The scientific literature shows a high correlation between Hashimoto’s disease and gluten sensitivity.
 Gluten is a protein found in wheat and other grains.
 With gluten sensitivity the immune system abnormally recognizes the gluten protein as a foreign invader and will try to attack and kill it.
 This creates systemic inflammation and increases the autoimmune attack on the thyroid.

 Dr. Richard Hagmeyer is a leader in Natural Autoimmune Thyroid Recovery.
 He consults with Hashimoto’s patients from all over the country.
-You can request his Hashimoto’s Thyroid Recovery Report by clicking on the button Below.

 Other Blog Articles You Might Enjoy